princeuche-project/week-11/2-topic.md

 * Implementation: Various advanced data structures can be implemented using a linked list like a stack, queue, graph, hash maps, etc.

-# types of Linked List.
+# Types of Linked List.

 There are mainly three types of linked: